Introduction to Environmental Policy & Planning Careers

 Typically careers in Environmental Policy and Environmental Planning require a Masters degree, though there are certainly some exceptions to this generalization.
 Some of the top employers of those specializing in Environmental Policy and Environmental Planning are various government agencies.
 However, nonprofits, corporations, and politicians may also require their services.

-It's important to note that critical thinking, computer skills, and communication skills are fine traits to possess if you're looking for a career in Environmental Policy and Environmental Planning.
+Critical thinking, computer skills, and communication skills are fine traits for success if you're looking for a career in Environmental Policy and Environmental Planning.

 Environmental Planning & Policy Job Outlook